apiontek/home73k/priv/content/2021/04/2021-04-05_blog-incorporated.md

 Following that change, new markdown files are recognized and included as expected.

-And, FWIW, here's the meat of my modified highlighter using pygments (NOTE: the CSS styles were exported separately (like so: `pygmentize -S material -f html -a pre.pygments > _pygments.css`) and are included in my app.scss file.
-And since I use purgecss, I had to safelist the pygments class.)
+And, FWIW, here's the meat of my modified highlighter using chroma (NOTE: the CSS styles were exported separately (like so: `~/go/bin/chroma -s base16-snazzy --html-styles > _chroma.css`) and are included in my app.scss file.
+And since I use purgecss, I had to add the chroma class to the safelist for the webpack plugin: `safelist: {greedy: [/phx/, /topbar/, /inline/, /chroma/]}` .)

 ```elixir
 def highlight_code_blocks(html) do